Tinker-AI/NG-APPS-ANALYTICS/README.md

 ## How to Install and Run the Project
 Steps to install this project include :
-- Create a python environment on your local machine
-- Install all the dependencies on the requirement.txt file in the repository on your local machine.
-Make sure to install all the dependencies on the python environment you created for this project
-- Clone the github repository
+- Clone the github repository by running `git clone https://github.com/NG-APP-ANALYTICS/Playstore-apps.git`
-- Git pull or download the cloned repository to your local machine
+- Create and activate a virtual environment on your local machine
-- Open the repository through your favorite code editor, eg Visual Studio Code
-- Run the codes to check for errors or absent dependency
-- If there are no errors, on your code editor's terminal  simply run,  streamlit run app.py
+- Using your terminal and in your virtual environment, install all the dependencies in the requirement.txt file by running `pip install -r requirements.txt`
+- After installing all requirements, you should be able to run streamlit run app.py, successfully.
-- The project should be running in your default browser , if its not running automatically, simply copy and open the link on your terminal on your browser
+- This should automatically redirect you to your default browser.
+If it doesn't, simply copy and open the Local URL on your terminal to your browser.

 ## How to Use the Project
 There are certain things to be kept in mind when using this project:
 - We had major constraint with data because there was little available Nigerian apps on some categories
 - When using any feature that involves using app id or app name.
 App must be explicitly Nigerian
-- When using app id , the app id needs to be without extra characters like so  com.jumia.android, the app id for [JUMIA](https://play.google.com/store/apps/details?id=com.jumia.android&hl=en&gl=US)
+- When using app id , the app id needs to be without extra characters like so  _com.jumia.android_, the app id for [JUMIA](https://play.google.com/store/apps/details?id=com.jumia.android&hl=en&gl=US)

 ## Built With